Alanlande/RSVP_WebApp/README.md

 # RSVP_Django_Web_App by De Lan

-## Make sure that you download into a linux environment and have installed python3 and django packages
+## Description:

+This is a toy proxy server software built in Django framework that help people manage an RSVP website.
+People can create events and invite others as guests, vendors and share owner\
+s with different level of privileges.

+- Play with it by visiting: YOURSERVER:80000 after you launch it on your onw server.

 ## Usage:
-cd docker-deploy
+cd erss-hwk1-dl261-ys205/docker-deploy

 sudo docker-compose up

-### If you met ERROR like:

-#### PermissionError: [Errno 13] Permission denied: '/code/RSVP/migrations/0006_auto_20180223_1640.py’
+## If you met ERROR like: PermissionError: [Errno 13] Permission denied: '/code/RSVP/migrations/0006_auto_20180223_1640.py’

 ## TRY:
 From your web-app dir  (assuming that your app is called RSVP, if not replace RSVP below)

 chmod o+w RSVP/migrations

 cd ..
 ## now you are in the directory with docker-compose.yml
 sudo docker-compose run web python3 manage.py makemigrations

 ## Then:
-cd docker-deploy
+cd erss-hwk1-dl261-ys205/docker-deploy
 sudo docker-compose up